gpoore/latexrestricted/README.md

 * `BaseRestrictedPath`:  This is the base class for `RestrictedPath` classes.
   It cannot be used directly.
-Subclasses define methods `.tex_readable_dir()`, `.tex_readable_file()`, `.tex_writable_dir()`, and `.tex_writable_file()` that determine whether a given path is readable/ writable.
+Subclasses define methods `.tex_readable_dir()`, `.tex_readable_file()`, `.tex_writable_dir()`, and `.tex_writable_file()` that determine whether a given path is readable/writable.
 Most methods for opening, reading, writing, replacing, and deleting files as well as methods for creating and deleting directories are supported.
 Methods related to modifying file permissions and creating links are not supported.
 Unsupported methods raise `NotImplementedError`.

 * `StringRestrictedPath`:  This follows the approach taken in TeX's file system security.
 TeX configuration determines whether dotfiles are